essay · on the cadence · 7 min

-what the chat container does to a small signal
+what a chat window does to a signal

 what 24 hours buys you